 One-Pot Sweet Potato Lentil Stew is packed to the brim with healthy ingredients.
-It is ready to enjoy in just one hour and makes an easy clean-up!
-(We love our one-pot meals!)
-This bright orange vegan soup will delight everyone at your table!
+This colorful one pot meal is ready to enjoy in just one hour and makes for an easy clean-up!
+And it's vegan, too.

 This One-Pot Sweet Potato Lentil Stew is a bright, bold dish both in flavor and appearance.
 It has a great savory flavor, and it's as easy to make as tossing all the ingredients in a pot to cook.

 This flavor-packed vegan stew calls for simple ingredients.
 It is a delightful combination of lentils, yellow onion, sweet potato, and carrot.
-Bite after bite, you'll notice bold flavors dancing together.
+Bite after bite, it's packed with bold flavors.

 This gourmet vegan stew makes a hearty and healthy meal with a fast clean-up.
-In addition, one-pot stew is a delicious way to consume and share fresh vegetables.
+In addition, this one-pot stew is a delicious way to enjoy and share fresh vegetables.
 Serve it alongside some fresh homemade soda bread or a tasty, crunchy salad.

 This One-Pot Sweet Potato Lentil Stew recipe is: